denten-papers/blunt-instrumental/blunt.md

 number of articles in several related fields I am able to understand the uses and the limitations of the algorithm.
 This knowledge is independent of implementation.
 If tomorrow's researchers move from Python to Haskell (for example), the applied methods will transfer with the language.
+Thus: learn the method not the implementation.

-Learning the methodology properly is initially expensive, but is, ultimately, a more lasting and a more portable investment.
-Speaking R or Python enables us to reach to a wide audience, to share methods, to receive support from and to share findings with a diverse community of practitioners.
-It is perhaps time to start investing resources not in more tools that attempt to diminish the pain of deep digital literacy, but into training and methodologies.
-Instead of a proliferation of tools, I would like to see our community congeal around a methods and core competencies.
+Getting to the methodological layer of the tool can be initially expensive, but ultimately, it makes for a more lasting and a more portable investment of time.

-That does not mean that we will stop building tools.
-It just means that we need to first look to sustainable models of software development.
-It means taking seriously the "data management plan" part of that grant---a plan which could include spin-offs, start-ups, non-profits, and other unconventional (for the humanities) modes of scholarly production.
-These could expand the experimental and exploratory activities of a lab beyond the university's limited (and already overburdened) administrative structures.
+Gaining fluency in widely-adopted languages, like R or Python, enables us to reach a wider audience: to share expertise, to seek and to offer support, and to share findings with a diverse community of practitioners.
+But to get to that level, we cannot underestimate the effort required to attain deep digital literacy.
+Tools that hide complexity divert resources away from the attainment of core competencies necessary for computational research.
+Without attention to methodology, we are bound to remain mere consumers of methods developed elsewhere.

-Furthermore, the emphasis of innovation should be on nurturing communities rather on building tools.
+The emphasis of innovation should be on nurturing communities rather on building tools.
 Hacking stuff is good, but better yet we need to hack our cultures and our institutions.
 A new publishing platform, for example, does little to solve the problems with the current publishing regime.
 The difficulty lies in convincing our peers to read and to write differently.
 It is in the way we cite, in our program requirements, and in the way train faculty, students,